-We expect to use the net proceeds we receive from the exercise of the Warrants, if any, for general corporate purposes.
+Use of Proceeds We will receive up to an aggregate of approximately \$132.3 million from the exercise of the Public Warrants, assuming the exercise in full of all of the Public Warrants for cash.
+We expect to use the net proceeds from the exercise of the Public Warrants for general corporate purposes.
 See the section entitled "Use of Proceeds."